miltonleon86/graylog-kube/README.md

 ### 1. Make sure kubectl is up and working , connecting to kubenetes

-### 2. Modify you host on the graylog deployment and set you environment
+### 2. Modify you host on the graylog deployment and set your environment
 ```
  - name: GRAYLOG_WEB_ENDPOINT_URI
    value: http://your_host/api